italiangrid/storm/documentation/sysadmin-guide/1.11.22/references/storm-namespace-conf.md

 - `<vo-name>dteam</vo-name>` means that only users belonging to the VO dteam will be allowed to access the Storage Area.
 This entry can be a list of comma separeted VO-name.

-### Used space initialization

-An administrator can initialize the status of a Storage Area by editing a configuration file, the `used-space.ini` configuration file, that it's parsed once at Backend's bootstrap time.
-See [this configuration example][used-space-example] for more info.

-[used-space-example]: {{site.baseurl}}/documentation/how-to/how-to-initialize-storage-area-used-space/